The following two men from 2/4th Machine Gun Battalion have their names honoured on the above Memorial:

 Lally was one of the fortunate few to survive.
 V Battalion had one of the highest death rates of all Australian Forces on the railway.

-When the railway was completed the Japanese regrouped all POWs from Burma and Thailand to 4 of largest camps in Thailand, many for desperately needed medical treatment and the remainder, time to recover from their months and months of slavery, starvation and ill-treatment.
+When the railway was completed the Japanese regrouped all POWs from Burma and Thailand to 4 of largest camps in Thailand, for many it was for desperately needed medical treatment and the remainder, time to recover from their months and months of slavery, starvation and ill-treatment.
 Ken was considered fit by his Japanese captors and selected to work in Japan and travelled with ‘Aramis’ Party.

 He died at Omuta Coal Mine, Japan 23 March 1945 when crushed between two trucks whilst working underground at the mine.
 The men were devastated.
 Ken was a well respected and much liked young Australian.
 He had survived the battle for Singapore, the ill-fated ‘D’ Force V Battalion with a 50% death rate whilst working on the railway.
 Survived the sea journey from Singapore to Japan on ‘Aramis’.